 What is a commencement hearing?
 At a commencement hearing, the parties present an opening statement, factual stipulations (facts that the parties agree upon), and stipulated exhibits (exhibits that the parties agree upon).
 Commencements may be conducted by phone with the parties.
 Dates for a hearing may also be selected by the parties during the commencement.

 What is the difference between an information sheet and a prehearing statement?
 Information sheets are submitted in order for the judge to make a recommendation to grant or deny a hearing.
 They contain the facts the parties are prepared to prove if a hearing is granted, legal arguments, witnesses, exhibits and remedy or relief sought.
 Pre-hearing statements are submitted before a hearing to lay out your case and contain a statement of claims and defenses, undisputed facts, disputed issues of fact, points of law, witnesses, exhibits and stipulations of fact reached by the parties.

 If I submit an information sheet and am granted a hearing, do I have to submit my evidence all over again in my prehearing statement?
 Yes, the prehearing statement must be as thorough as possible in order to lay out your case for hearing.

 What happens if I don't submit something on time or I don't submit it at all?
 If you fail to submit required information in a timely manner your case may be dismissed.
-You must pay attention to filing deadlines and if you need more time, you must make a request for an extesnion of time before the deadline passes.
+You must pay attention to filing deadlines and if you need more time, you must file a motion to request an extension of time before the deadline passes.